What Is Site-to-Site VPN Technology?

-Site-to-site VPN (virtual private network) is a type of VPN that keeps data encrypted between two networks without needing credentials or client apps on devices using it.
+A VPN is a setup where a safe and seemingly private network is established by encrypting data over a public network, usually the Internet.
+Site-to-site VPN (also sometimes written as S2S) is a specific type of VPN that keeps data encrypted between two networks without needing credentials or client apps on devices using it.

-Site-to-site VPNs are important tools for many organizations worldwide.
+Site-to-site VPN is an important tool for many organizations worldwide.
 Businesses use it to connect two or more locations.
-For example, a site-to site VPN would allow a company’s headquarters in Chicago to connect to a smaller branch in Long Beach, California.
+For example, a site-to-site VPN would allow a company’s headquarters in Lake Forest, IL to connect to a smaller branch in Los Angeles, CA.

 How Do Site-to-Site VPNs Work?